Peosta, Iowa: Law and government

 Peosta has a mayor–council form of government, employing a full-time city clerk, and part-time city council (mayor and five at-large city council members).
-The city clerk is Karen Snyder, the current mayor is James Merten, and the council members are: Steve Gremmel, Gerry Hess, Ray Stephan, Jesse Begle, and Karen Lyons.
-The city council meets at 7 P.M. on the second Tuesday of the month at the Peosta Community Centre.
+The city administrator is Annette Ekhoff, the city clerk is Marcie Winkelman, and the current mayor is Russell Pfab, and the council members are: Jeff Buxton, John Kraft, Justin Lau, Alexis Goerdt and Brian Schatz.

 Peosta has three city departments: Public Safety (police and fire), Public Works, and Parks & Recreation.
 The Parks & Recreation Dept. operates the Peosta Community Centre and Peosta's city park.

-In the Iowa General Assembly, Peosta is represented by Senator Tod Bowman (D) in the Iowa Senate, and Representative Shannon Lundgren (R) in the Iowa House of Representatives.
+In the Iowa General Assembly, Peosta is represented by Senator Carrie Koelker (R) in the Iowa Senate, and Representative Shannon Lundgren (R) in the Iowa House of Representatives.
 At the federal level, Peosta is located within Iowa's 1st congressional district, represented by Ashley Hinson (R) in the U.S. House of Representatives.
 Peosta, and all of Iowa, are represented by U.S. Senators Chuck Grassley (R) and Joni Ernst (R).

 Geography

-Peosta's longitude and latitude coordinates in decimal form are 42.449157, -90.846420.

 According to the United States Census Bureau, the city has a total area of 1.97 sqmi, all land.